Higher Siegel--Weil formula for unitary groups: the non-singular terms: Fourier coefficients of Eisenstein series

 It remains to consider the case $a=0$.
 Then a similar argument shows

 This completes the proof.

 \end{proof}

-\begin{remark} By Theorem \ref{th:CY}, the degree of the polynomial $\Den(T,L)$ is equal to $\ell'(L^\vee/L)$.
-Moreover, the polynomial $\Den(T,L)$ depends only on the induced Hermitian form on the torsion module $L^\vee/L$.
-Therefore for a Hermitian torsion module\footnote{By this we mean a torsion $\cO_{F'}$-module with an $\cO_{F'}/\cO_F$-Hermitian form.} $Q$ we may define $\Den(T,Q)$ by \eqref{eq:CY}. \end{remark}
+\begin{remark} By Theorem \ref{th:CY}, the polynomial $\Den(T,L)$ depends only on the induced Hermitian form on the torsion module $L^\vee/L$.
+Indeed, for a Hermitian torsion module\footnote{By this we mean a torsion $\cO_{F'}$-module with an $\cO_{F'}/\cO_F$-Hermitian form.} $Q$ we define $\Den(T,Q)$ by the formula